sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

 by which the sample was selected.
 This procedure is referred to as a **sampling method** and it is important to understand why it matters.

 To keep things simple, let us imagine that we have a bag containing 10 chips.
 Each chip has a unique letter printed on it so we can distinguish between the 10 chips.
 The chips come in two colours, black and white.
 This set of chips is the population of interest and it is depicted graphically on the left of :numref:`fig-srs1`.
 As you can see from looking at the picture there are four black chips and six white chips, but of course in real life we would not know that unless we looked in the bag.
 Now imagine you run the following “experiment”: you shake up the bag, close your eyes, and pull out four chips without putting any of them back into the bag.
 First out comes the *a* chip (black), then the *c* chip (white), then *j* (white) and then finally *b* (black).
 If you wanted you could then put all the chips back in the bag and repeat the experiment, as depicted on the right-hand side of :numref:`fig-srs1`.
 Each time you get different results but the procedure is identical in each case.
-The fact that the same procedure can lead to different results each time we refer to as a *random* process.\ [#]_ However, because we shook the bag before pulling any chips out, it seems reasonable to think that every chip has the same chance of being selected.
+The fact that the same procedure can lead to different results each time is what we refer to as a *random* process.\ [#]_ However, because we shook the bag before pulling any chips out, it seems reasonable to think that every chip has the same chance of being selected.
 A procedure in which every member of the population has the same chance of being selected is called a **simple random sample**.
 The fact that we did *not* put the chips back in the bag after pulling them out means that you can not observe the same thing twice, and in such cases the observations are said to have been sampled **without replacement**.

 .. ----------------------------------------------------------------------------